facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 > Note that the constants are exported only at initialization time, so if you change `constantsToExport()` values at runtime it won't affect the JavaScript environment.

-For iOS, if you override `constantsToExport()` then you should also implement `+ requiresMainQueueSetup` to let React Native know if your module needs to be initialized on the main thread, before any Javascript code executes.
+For iOS, if you override `constantsToExport()` then you should also implement `+ requiresMainQueueSetup` to let React Native know if your module needs to be initialized on the main thread, before any JavaScript code executes.
 Otherwise you will see a warning that in the future your module may be initialized on a background thread unless you explicitly opt out with `+ requiresMainQueueSetup:`.
 If your module does not require access to UIKit, then you should respond to `+ requiresMainQueueSetup` with NO.

 ### Callbacks

 Native modules also support a unique kind of argument - a callback.
-Callbacks are used to pass data from Objective-C to Javascript for asynchronous methods.
+Callbacks are used to pass data from Objective-C to JavaScript for asynchronous methods.
 They can also be used to asynchronously execute JS from the native side.

 For iOS, callbacks are implemented using the type `RCTResponseSenderBlock`.
 Below the callback parameter `myCallBack` is added to the `createCalendarEventMethod()`: